Transboundary Air Pollution

 Starting with the First International Conference on Trans-Pacific Transport of Atmospheric Contaminants in July 2000, EPA has sponsored a series of workshops and conferences to focus the attention of the research community on quantifying intercontinental flows of air pollution.

-EPA, along with NOAA, NASA, and NSF, sponsored a 2009 report of the National Research Council entitled National Research Council.
-Global Sources of Local Pollution: An Assessment of Long-Range Transport of Key Air Pollutants to and from the United States.
-Washington, DC: The National Academies Press, 2009.
-Exit
+EPA, along with NOAA, NASA, and NSF, sponsored a 2010 report of the National Research Council entitled Global Sources of Local Pollution: An Assessment of Long-Range Transport of Key Air Pollutants to and from the United States.
+Washington, DC: The National Academies Press, 2010.

-Since 2005, EPA has co-chaired, along with the European Commission, the Task Force on Hemispheric Transport of Air Pollution (TF HTAP) Exit organized under the UNECE Convention on Long-Range Transboundary Air Pollution.
-Exit
+Since 2005, EPA has co-chaired, along with the European Commission, the Task Force on Hemispheric Transport of Air Pollution (TF HTAP) organized under the UNECE Convention on Long-Range Transboundary Air Pollution.

-- In 2010, TF HTAP produced the first comprehensive assessment report Exit on the intercontinental transport of air pollution across the Northern Hemisphere, covering ozone and its precursors, fine particles and their components and precursors, mercury, and persistent organic pollutants.
+- In 2010, TF HTAP produced the first comprehensive assessment report on the intercontinental transport of air pollution across the Northern Hemisphere, covering ozone and particulate matter in Part A (pdf) (12.6M) and a technical assessment of the state-of-science on intercontinental transport of mercury (Part B) (pdf) (13.3M).

 Fostering Global and Regional Cooperation

-In addition to working with key countries bilaterally, EPA works to address global and international flows and sources of air pollution through various international forums.
-This work includes:
+In addition to working with key countries bilaterally, EPA works to motivate and enable decreases in global and international flows and sources of air pollution through various multilateral environmental agreements, public-private initiatives, and the development and dissemination of tools and information.
+Some of these relevant activities include:

-- Work under the Minamata Convention on Mercury and the UNEP Global Mercury Partnership.
+- Minamata Convention on Mercury and the UNEP Global Mercury Partnership

-- Work through the International Maritime Organization to quantify and reduce air pollution emissions from international maritime transport.
-The most notable element of this work is the creation of the North American Emission Control Area (ECA) and U.S. Caribbean ECA to provide for far greater emissions reductions around most of the U.S. territory than are possible through the globally-applicable standards set out in MARPOL Annex VI.
+- International Maritime Organization, including the creation of the North American Emission Control Area (ECA) and U.S. Caribbean Sea ECA to provide for far greater emissions reductions around most of the U.S. territory than are possible through the globally-applicable standards set out in MARPOL Annex VI

-- Work through the International Civil Aviation Organization (ICAO) to quantify and reduce air pollution emissions from international aviation.
-Learn more about EPA's work with ICAO.
+- Work through the International Civil Aviation Organization (ICAO) to quantify and reduce air pollution emissions from international aviation

-- Involvement in the Arctic Council and its Arctic Contaminants Action Program.
+- Arctic Council and its Arctic Contaminants Action Program